jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 - Finish prompt and interactive functions: prompt user for multiline text.
 Prompt user for multi select.
 - core::checkParseResults typo...
 - Add a full screen view with the keyboard shortcuts in edit mode (new interactive::showFullScreenHelp ?).
 - In benchmark, with debug mode on, we can compute the time spent on each line of a function (+ try to improve the fuzzy filter sort).
+See extdebug shopt.
 - add snippets for the Ansi codes.
 Add snippets on the global variables.
 - check usage of array::fuzzyFilterSort and add back the colors.
 - Demo with ascii cinema: https://asciinema.org.